-Table 4 below summarizes the estimated rate impact by customer class assuming the Project is approved by the Commission by October 2025, with rider recovery from customers starting in October 2025, and the Project is in-service by September 30, 2027.
-The rate increases in cents per kWh shown below are the incremental changes expected in subsequent Renewable Factors due to adding the Project compared to average current rates.
-The Regal and Boswell Solar Projects are the first Minnesota Power solar projects where costs will apply to all customer classes, as previously Large Power classes were exempt from solar projects that complied with the Solar Energy Standard.
+Table 5 below summarizes the estimated rate impact by customer class assuming the Project is approved by the Commission by October 2025, with rider recovery from customers starting in October 2025, and the Project is in-service by September 30, 2027.
+The rate impacts are based on Table 4 above that include the Total Boswell Solar Project and Surplus Interconnection.
+The rate increases in cents per kWh shown below are the incremental changes expected in subsequent Renewable Factors due to adding the Project compared to current average rates.
+The Boswell and Regal Solar Projects are the first Minnesota Power solar projects where costs will apply to all customer classes, as previously Large Power classes were exempt from solar projects that complied with the Solar Energy Standard.

-Based on the above assumptions, all of the Non-Large Power classes would have an initial increase in rates of 0.021 cents per kWh in 2025, followed by 0.192 cents per kWh in 2026, and an increase of about 0.268 cents per kWh in 2027, the first-year in-service.
-For an average residential customer this would be about a 0.15 percent increase in 2025, a 1.39 percent increase in 2026, and a 1.94 percent increase in 2027.
-This is about \$0.15 more per month in 2025, \$1.35 more per month in 2026, followed by about \$1.89 more per month in 2027.
-The Large Power average class rate would see an initial increase of about 0.017 cents per kWh in 2025, followed by 0.155 cents per kWh in 2026, and about 0.216 cents per kWh in 2027.
-This would be an increase of about 0.20 percent in 2025, 1.83 percent in 2026, and about 2.54 percent in 2027.
-Note that this analysis does not factor in the benefits of adding zero fuel cost energy into the Fuel Adjustment Clause ("FAC"), displacing either market purchases or fuel cost (i.e. coal and/or natural gas).
+Based on the above assumptions, all of the Non-Large Power classes would have a gradual increase in rates in 2025 and 2026 to about 0.185 cents per kWh by 2027, the first-year in-service.
+For an average residential customer this would be about a 1.34 percent increase or about \$1.31 more per month in 2027.
+The Large Power average class rate would see a gradual increase in 2025 and 2026 to about 0.151 cents per kWh by 2027.
+This would be an increase of about 1.78 percent in 2027.
+Note that this analysis does not factor in the benefits of adding zero fuel cost energy into the Fuel and Purchased Energy Adjustment Clause ("FAC"), displacing either market purchases or fuel cost (i.e. coal and/or natural gas).
 The total rate impact when factoring in the reduction in the FAC will be lower than the values discussed above.
 Section 5C includes more information on rate impacts when factoring in the reduction to the FAC and carbon savings.